BMC TrueSight Pulse (formerly Boundary)

 |Field Name||Field Description|

 |Name||Name of the action; this should be the same as the form name in xMatters.|

 |Endpoint URL||The xMatters endpoint.
 This is the URL copied from the form when you imported the workflow.|

 |Username||The username of the integration user used to authenticate into xMatters.|

 |Password||The password for the integration user.|

 |Target Group or User||The xMatters Group or User this action should target.
 Note that if you are using a subscription, this is not required.|

 You can test the integration by sending a notification email from within TrueSight Pulse.

 Create a new Alarm or open an existing Alarm.
 Add the newly created Action (CPU Action for example) to the Actions section of the Alarm.
 Then trigger this alarm.
-A new event should be created in xMatters.
+A new alert should be created in xMatters.

 First, add an email Action to the alarm.
 Was the email received?
-If so, check xMatters to see if the event was created there.
+If so, check xMatters to see if the alert was created there.
 If not, verify the conditions of the Alarm to make sure it is actually being triggered.